Mohammed-Maghri/Inception/README.md

 + 5) A second volume that contains your WordPress website files.
 + 6) A docker-network that establishes the connection between your containers.

+## A Docker container that contains NGINX with TLSv1.2 or TLSv1.3